 When creating a weapon, select one trait from each column of the Weapon Crafting table (p.19).
 Each trait has an associated Cost, which represents how complex the trait is to create.
-Some weapon traits will be marked with an "", noting that they require a specific reagent.
 Points are used to pay the Cost of crafting a weapon, and can be gained in two main ways: